mveprev/Centipede/README.md

 ## Sources
 The packages used by this application are specified in `requirements.txt`

-utils.py from Line0 to Line36 and views.py from Line489 to Line532 implement the Calendar function for Teacher Timetable. reference link:
+utils.py from Line0 to Line36 and views.py from Line489 to Line532 implement the Calendar function for Teacher Timetable.
+Reference link:
 - *<[https://www.huiwenteo.com/normal/2018/07/24/django-calendar.html](URL)>*
 - *<[https://www.huiwenteo.com/normal/2018/07/29/django-calendar-ii.html](URL)>*